okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 <ApiOperation method="get" url="/api/v1/brands" />

-This returns an array of [brand response objects](/docs/reference/api/brands/#brand-response-object), which will currently contain one single object only.
-You can try this in Postman by running the Get brands request.
+This returns an array of [brand response objects](/docs/reference/api/brands/#brand-response-object), which currently contains a single object.
+You can try this in Postman by running the GET brands request.

 You can also return a specific brand by running the **Get brand** request.
 Before you run the request, you'll need to set the `brandId` variable in Postman, which is used in the request, as seen below.